aiforged/docs/docs/services/scrapers/onedrive-scraping.md

 * Office documents (Word, Excel, PowerPoint)
 * Text files

-{% hint style="info" %}
+!!! info
     If your content is in a different format, use the AIForged PDF Converter downstream to normalize inputs for processing.
-{% endhint %}

 ***